-It allowed them to change flip the razor back and forth (when you shave another side of your face) – this allowed for a quicker shave.
+It allowed them to change flip the razor back and forth (when you shave another side of your face) – this allowed for a quick shave.

 Another benefit of the short handle is shifted most of the weight towards the head, which is what you want in a razor, which resulted in a more “effortless shave” as one blogger pointed out.

 Even with the shallow knurling, it still provides an excellent grip (also in damp conditions).

 The biggest concern for a three-piece razor like this would be the bolt that holds the three pieces together.
 There is a risk of breaking it, two main reasons, first, when you accidentally drop it or second, rust eats away at the bolt if you don’t dry it properly.

 You can buy this razor in Amazon for around $36, and it’ll be eligible for the free 2-day shipping if you join Prime.

-Don’t mind the cost because this will just a upfront.
-Using a safety razor will help you save literally thousands of dollars in a 10 year period when you compare it against a cartridge razor.
-Of course, you’ll need to learn proper technique and buy other tools but the results will be well worth it.
+Don’t mind the cost because this will be just a one-time thing.
+Using a safety razor will help you save thousands of dollars literally in 10 years when you compare it against a cartridge razor.
+Of course, you’ll need to learn the proper technique and purchase other tools, but the results will be well worth it.

-This razor is a great option for men looking for a mild razor that will still give a close shave.
+This razor is an excellent option for men looking for a mild razor that will still give a close shave.
 Yes, while technique plays a big factor in shaving, having the right tool for the job is as important.

 The closed comb designed of the Kelvin is more forgiving to newbie wet shavers.
 Just don’t push too hard on it, so you don’t cut yourself.